MP Estate Planning UK

 Types of Beneficiaries in a Trust

-In the context of trusts, beneficiaries can be categorized into different types based on their entitlements and responsibilities.
+In the context of trusts, beneficiaries can be categorised into different types based on their entitlements and the structure of the trust.
 Understanding these categories is essential for effective trust management and ensuring that the trust operates as intended.

 Primary Beneficiaries

-Primary beneficiaries are those who are first in line to receive benefits from the trust.
-They are typically named directly in the trust document and have the initial entitlement to the trust assets or income.
+Primary beneficiaries are those who are first in line to benefit from the trust.
+In a discretionary trust, primary beneficiaries are typically named in a class or schedule within the trust deed — but they do not have a fixed entitlement to any particular share or amount.
+Instead, the trustees decide what each beneficiary receives, and when.

 Key characteristics of primary beneficiaries include: